-International sellers using the Global Shipping Program provide tracking when they send an item, while non-GSP sellers may not provide that option.
+International sellers using the Global Shipping Program provide tracking when they send an item, whereas non-Global Shipping Program sellers may not provide that option.

 Buying internationally from non-Global Shipping Program sellers

-If you're buying from a seller who isn't participating in GSP, your seller, or the international shipping service they're working with, will manage the customs forms and charge you for the delivery at checkout.
-However, you may still have to pay any necessary customs, import fees, and taxes, when your item arrives.
+If you're buying from a seller who isn't participating in Global Shipping Program, your seller, or the international shipping service they're working with, will manage the customs forms and charge you for the delivery at checkout.
+However, you may still have to pay any necessary customs, import fees, and taxes when your item arrives.

 Your seller might be able to give you some information about import charges, but before you bid on or buy an item, it's a good idea to check with your country's customs office for more specific details.

 eBay is partnering with third-party carriers to provide affordable international shipping services for items that fit certain eligibility criteria.
 Buyers with a shipping address in Mexico can select international shipping with Estafeta - opens in new window or tab, and buyers with a shipping address in China can select HDB International Shipping Services - opens in new window or tab when purchasing eligible items.